What qualifications do you need?

-You may choose to do additional formal qualifications depending on your area of work or chosen career path, for example NVQs.
+You may choose to do additional formal qualifications depending on your area of work or chosen career path.
 Your employer will often work with a training provider to ensure you are learning the right skills and working towards the right qualifications.
-Western Training Provider Network (WTPN) has a list of local training providers.
+Western Training Provider Network (WTPN) and Skills for Care both have a list of local training providers.

-If you already have NVQs in health and social care and have some experience already, there are even more opportunities for you to progress your career.
+If you already have qualifications in health and social care and have some experience already, there are even more opportunities for you to progress your career.

-Apprenticeships are government funded work-based training programmes for people aged 16 and over.
-They can be for new or existing employees and are a great way to enter a career.
-Read more about apprenticeships on www.getingofar.gov.uk
+Apprenticeships are government funded work-based training programmes for anyone aged 16 and over – there’s no upper age limit.
+They can be for new or existing employees and are a great way to enter or progress a career.
+Read more about apprenticeships on www.bristol.works/apprenticeships

 Higher level qualifications